Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Translation Task

-On both the anaphora and lexical choice experiments, we observe a surprising effect.
+In both the anaphora and lexical choice experiments, we observe a surprising effect.
 Unlike many techniques which tend to improve weaker models but do not benefit the top-scoring ones, here reasoning is more beneficial to the LLMs which already score highest without it.
 Table~\ref{tab:ana-gen-wise-bar} shows the Pearson correlations and the Spearman rank correlations between baseline scores without reasoning and the improvements obtained with reasoning ($\Delta$), for both tasks.
-For anaphora, high coefficients for all metrics (0.59--0.81) confirm a consistent ``wise-get-wiser'' pattern: models that start from higher baselines tend to benefit more from reasoning.
+For anaphora, high coefficients for all metrics (0.59--0.81) confirm a consistent ``wise get wiser'' pattern: models that start from higher baselines tend to benefit more from reasoning.
 The effect is weaker for lexical choice, although correlations remain positive (0.21--0.52).

 Moreover, we confirm that the variations of translation scores between the prompts without reasoning and those with reasoning are consistent across all metrics.
-This is important because the scoring of LLM translations relies on MT metrics which correlate imperfectly with human preferences, unlike the accuracy metric of the first part.
-Figure~\ref{fig:ana-gen-corr-new} shows correlations among the $\Delta$ values of all systems, between all pairs of metrics.
-The large coefficients (Pearson: 0.58--0.91, Spearman: 0.66--0.92) indicate that when a model improves (or degrades) on one metric, it usually improves (or degrades) on others as well.
-Similar values are observed for the lexical choice task.
+This is important because scoring LLM translations uses MT metrics which correlate imperfectly with human preferences, unlike the accuracy metric of the first task.
+Figure~\ref{fig:ana-gen-corr-new}, upper part, shows correlations among the $\Delta$ values of all systems, between all pairs of metrics.
+The rather large coefficients (Pearson: 0.58--0.91, Spearman: 0.66--0.92) indicate that models scoring well with respect to the others on one metric tend to score well on the other metrics as well.
+Similar values are observed for the lexical choice task, shown in Figure~\ref{fig:ana-gen-corr-new}, lower part (Pearson: 0.71--0.90, Spearman: 0.71.--0.83).